jkondo14/cse15l-lab-reports/labreport1.md

 ^C
 [user@sahara ~/lecture1]$
 ```
+cat is used to print the contents of the file(s) given and since no file or path to a file was given, it did not print anything but what the user printed in the terminal.
 It was an error as it just printed the input and continued to do so until ***control+C*** was inserted.

 **cat with Directory Argument**